These problems do have solutions and they’re popping up everywhere.

 Solution: Open Competition

 Competition is opened up within the Democratic and Republican parties.
 And independents are able to compete on a level playing field.
-This can be done through eliminating extreme gerrymandering, instituting rank choice voting (RCV), adopting a Top-Four Primary System and opening presidential debates to a third-party candidate.
+This can be done through eliminating extreme gerrymandering, instituting ranked choice voting (RCV), adopting a Top-Four Primary System and opening presidential debates to a third-party candidate.

 Solution: Make Every Vote Count